-- (1) Severance pay includes an employee's annual salary and applicable multiple thereof paid monthly beginning at the time of termination, plus the employee's benefits in the form of medical, health or other employee welfare benefit plan adopted by us. - (2) Bonus compensation will at most be equal to 100% of an employee's annual salary, multiplied by the number of years in which the employee is eligible to receive severance pay as defined above. - (3) Change in control is defined in each employee's employment agreement with Triangle Capital Corporation, each of which is attached hereto this registration statement as an exhibit. - (4) Good Reason is defined in each employee's employment agreement with Triangle Capital Corporation, each of which is attached hereto this registration statements as an exhibit.
+- (1) Severance pay includes an employee's annual salary and applicable multiple thereof paid monthly beginning at the time of termination, plus the employee's benefits in the form of medical, health or other employee welfare benefit plan adopted by us. - (2) Bonus compensation will at most be equal to 100% of an employee's annual salary, multiplied by the number of years in which the employee is eligible to receive severance pay as defined above. - (3) Change in control is defined in each employee's employment agreement with Triangle Capital Corporation. - (4) Good Reason is defined in each employee's employment agreement with Triangle Capital Corporation.